Community Detection and Stochastic Block Models: Proof technique for crossing KS

 which has an expectation of $\frac{n(k-1)}{2k} \frac{a+(k-1)b}{k}$.
 In contrast, the true clustering would have the above replaced by $\bin(\frac{n^2(k-1)}{2k},\frac{b}{n})$, and an expectation of $\frac{bn(k-1)}{2k}$.

-Thus, we need to estimate the rare event that the Binomial sum deviates from its expectations.
+Thus, we need to estimate the rare event that the Binomial sum deviates from its expectation.
 While there is a large list of bounds on Binomial tail events, the number of trials here is quadratic in $n$ and the success bias decays linearly in $n$, which require particular care to ensure tight bounds.
-We derive these in \cite{colin3}, obtaining that $\mathbb{P} \{ x_{\mathrm{bad}} \in T_\delta(G) | x_{\mathrm{bad}} \in B_\epsilon \}$ behaves when $\e,\delta$ are arbitrarily small as
+We derive these in \cite{colin3}, obtaining that $\mathbb{P} \{ x_{\mathrm{bad}} \in T_\delta(G) | x_{\mathrm{bad}} \in B_\epsilon \}$ behaves as